Mouflon

 Appearance

-Mouflon are wild sheep, a species regarded as one of the two original ancestors of modern-day sheep.
-Their coat is reddish-brown and short-haired, and a dark stripe runs along their back, with lighter-colored patches on the side.
-They are very wary animals.
+The coat of the mouflon is reddish-brown and short-haired, and a dark stripe runs along its back, with lighter-colored patches on the side.
 The males have large horns of a sickle shape, prized by many trophy hunters.
 Females have horns too, but much smaller ones than those of males.
 The adult males develop a large ruff of coarse long hair on their chest, which is white at the throat, becoming black towards the forelegs.

 Distribution